PFF | The Palestine Film Foundation

 Exhibition hosted at the Barbican Centre: April 26th to May 14th 2010.
 Admission free.

-Intimate Portrayals showcases works by Palestinian artists Taysir Batniji and Noel Jabbour.
-Both explore Palestinian life through intimate encounters with the everyday, allowing viewers a rewarding respite from the stereotypical flow of images about Palestine.
+Intimate Portrayals showcased work by Palestinian artists Taysir Batniji and Noel Jabbour.
+Both artists explore Palestinian life through intimate encounters with the everyday, allowing viewers rewarding respite from the standard newscast of images from Palestine.

 image